nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 * `Family#addMyGen()` -- Adds a person into the `myGen` list.
 * `Family#addChild()` -- Adds a person into the `children` list.

+Given below is an example usage scenario and how a generation's high level finance overview is calculated.

+Step 1.
+The user launches the application.
+A `Family` object will be initialised with its 3 generational
+`PersonList`s.
+They are `parents`, `myGen`, and `children`.
+-- Insert UML object diagram here

+Step 2.
+The user wishes to add a person, say `John Doe`, to the `children` list.
+The user executes
+`add /n John Doe /g 3` command, adding a `Person` with `name` as `John Doe` to group 3, which is the `children`.
+-- Insert UML object diagram here

+Step 3.
+The user executes `addin /g 3 /u 1 /i ...` to add a new income to index 1 of the `children` list, who is
+`John Doe`.
+This causes an income object to be added to the `IncomeList` of `John Doe`.
+-- Insert UML object diagram here

+Step 4.
+The user now decides to have an overview of his family's finances by executing the `list` command.
+The `list`
+command will call `Family#list()`, which will go through each generation to sum up their incomes and expenditures and
+print that out.
+-- Insert UML sequence diagram here
 ### Money Component
 {For Jiarong}